databio/pepatac/README.md

 **Required executables**.
 To run the pipeline, you will also need some common bioinformatics tools installed.
 The list is specified in the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) tools section.

 **Genome resources**.
 This pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
 Downloads for common genomes are available or you may index your own (see [refgenie](https://github.com/databio/refgenie) instructions).
 Any prealignments you want to do use will also require refgenie assemblies.
-Some common examples are provided [ref_decoy](https://github.com/databio/ref_decoy).
+Some common examples are provided by [ref_decoy](https://github.com/databio/ref_decoy).

 **Clone the pipeline**.
 Then, clone this repository using one of these methods:
 - using SSH: `git clone git@github.com:databio/ATACseq.git`